 Call for Nomination

-The prize money of the mainly symbolic award is 2500 Euro.
-The award is financed exclusively by the Ibn Rushd Fund member's fees and donations.
-See: Awards
+The award is financed exclusively by the Ibn Rushd Fund members’ fees and donations.

 The winner of the award is expected to be presented to the public in a ceremony at the end of November in Berlin, Germany.